AtelierSnek/snek-tech-blog/content/posts/server-build.md

 1. Foundry Server
 	* 8GB will be plenty for this
 2. Chibisafe
-	* Chibisafe prides itself on running slim, so we should be able to go down to even 1 or 2 GB
+	* Chibisafe prides itself on running lean, so we should be able to go down to as low as 1 or 2 GB
 3. ZFS Storage Cluster
 	* The extremely conservative guideline (as published by Sun back in the day) is 1GB RAM per TB of storage.
-      This guideline was published with the idea that at the level you should *never* encounter any bottlenecks or issues.
+      This guideline was published with the idea that at this level you should *never* encounter any bottlenecks or issues.
 	* We do not need such a strict performance guarantee.
 	* We should be able to halve or even quarter this and not encounter bottlenecks.
 	* We'll initially provision 32GB, and adjust as necessary.
 4. Modded Minecraft Server
 	* 16 - 32 GB is the rough ballpark for good performance with 8 - 16 players
-	* This is likely overkill for this, so we can dial it back to 12GB with some GC tuning on the server end
+	* This is likely overkill for our server, so we can dial it back to 12GB with some GC tuning on the server end

 So that totals up to 8 + 2 + 32 + 12 = 54 GB.

 We want to allow room for growth and for friends to start their own VMs, so the next logical stepping stones are 64 or 128 GB.

 #### Total Required RAM
-We have 48 vCPUs in our current setup (with no overcommit, but more on that later).
+We have 48 vCPUs in our current setup (with no overcommit, but more on that in the next blog post).
 Very broadly, most environments that we've had exposure to allocate approximately 4GB/vCPU, and adjust based on how CPU-hungry or memory-hungry a particular workload is.
-Since we're expecting mixed workloads (from friends), we'll follow the same guideline of 4GB RAM per vCPU, so we'll need at least 4 ✕ 48 = 192GB.
-With 8 slots on the mobo, that means we'll have to use 32GB modules (or 64GB modules if we feel like going overboard).
+Since we're expecting mixed workloads (from friends), we'll follow that same guideline.
+We'll need at least 4 ✕ 48 = 192GB.
+With 8 slots on the mobo,
+that means we'll have to use 32GB modules (or 64GB modules if we feel like going overboard).

 Our motherboard comes with 8 RAM slots and the Rome EPYC CPUs support octo-channel RAM, so we'd get